ASSERT-KTH/depclean/README.md

 ```

 Or you can run DepClean directly from the command line.
-Let's see it in action with the project https://github.com/apache/commons-numbers/tree/master/commons-numbers-examples/examples-jmh:
+Let's see it in action with the project [Apache Commons Numbers](https://github.com/apache/commons-numbers/tree/master/commons-numbers-examples/examples-jmh)!

 ![Demo](https://github.com/castor-software/depclean/blob/master/.img/demo.gif)